catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

 	0.7.5 (20.02.2020) Small improvements 2020
 	0.7.6 (20.02.2020) Fixes after reintegration of base changes 0.7.7 (20.04.2020) Fixes & improvements around internal duplication and filters (tons tons tons of fixes and polishing of existing "features", all params are in the Groups table)
-	1.0 (02.12.2020) Released on Customforge and GitHub Release "tab" (2 versions one w all 3rd party software, one without; can be installed/decompressed and quickly used; 1 60sec video describing why you should use this)
+	1.0 b1 (11.01.2021) Adding Pitch Shift instructions based on E standard or DropD 1.0 (xx.04.2021) Released on Customforge and GitHub Release "tab" (2 versions one w all 3rd party software, one without; can be installed/decompressed and quickly used; 1 60sec video describing why you should use this)
-	1.1 (xx.02.2021) Reactivating Spotify checks
+	1.1 (xx.06.2021) Reactivating Spotify checks

 # Implementation Tracking for the Main Features:
 		+1.
 Ability to Generate a Database with all DLC